das-developers/das2dlm/README.md

 ```idl
 IDL> ary = das2c_data(v_freq, {I:0, J:'*'})
 ```
-The anoymous structure given for the second argument is a `slice structure`.
+The anoymous structure given for the second argument is a *slice structure*.
-It says, "hold the first index constant at 0 and let the second index vary over all valid indices".
+The slice structure above indicates that a rank 1 array should be output and this is to be accomplished by holding the first index constant at 0 and letting the second index vary over all valid values.
 The fields in a slice structure are:

   * I - The first index
   * J - The second index